- Member: Ashyukun

 The Melody of Oblivion

 Melody of Oblivion is a show that is getting a domestic release, and as of the time of this writing the first two DVDs have been released.
 Only the first had been released (and that only a few scant weeks before the deadline) when I made the video, so it was all I had to use.
-However I had some input on the show and the direction that it would make sense to take with the video from Dan Milliken, who had watched the whole show fansubbed and was quite fond of it.
+However I had some input on the show and the direction that it would make sense to take with the video from my friend Dan, who had watched the whole show fansubbed and was quite fond of it.
 Honestly, I wasn't as impressed by it from the first DVD as I had been with Konomini- but it definitely does have its good points and I have no problems with picking up the rest of the discs to watch it.
 It's a very visually impressive show- the backgrounds and environments in particular- it reminds me a lot of how influential the structures and scenes in the background are in the Utena Movie (I believe Dan said there were ties between the two staff-wise, I don't remember completely).

 The Melody segment was one of the only uses of really fast editing in the video with the drum-roll crescendo at the end of it.
 I was kind of happy for it because it allowed me to use some of the scenes from the opening with characters that do not show up in the first disc at all in a manner that I didn't really have to worry about whether I was portraying them wrong or just looking like I was putting them in just so they'd be there.
 As Dan put it, the show is primarily an unconventional love story between the two main characters- so having them be the primary focus of the segment seemed like it made sense.